turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 ## Troubleshooting

-### **Installation fails or takes too long**:
+### Installation Fails or Takes Too Long

-    - Solution: Check the CloudFormation events tab for errors or issues.
+Check the CloudFormation events tab for errors or issues.

-### **Parameters need adjustment**:
+### Parameters Need Adjustment

-    - Solution: Review the parameters and consult the product documentation for correct values.
+Review the parameters and consult the product documentation for correct values.